Harold Pope Jr.

 Harold Pope, Jr. beat a three-term incumbent State Senator to become the first African-American State Senator in New Mexico’s history.

-In 2020, military veteran, scientist, and educator, Harold Pope, Jr. decided to enter the race to defeat three-term Republican State Senator Sander Rue in the 23rd New Mexico State Senate District.
+The Challenge: Make History, And Preserve New Mexicans’ Freedom to Decide.
+In 2020, military veteran, scientist, and educator, Harold Pope, Jr., decided to enter the race to defeat three-term Republican State Senator Sander Rue in the 23rd New Mexico State Senate District.
 Rue was a key vote in the 2019 state legislative session to retain an abortion ban in the New Mexico state statutes.
 By defeating Rue, Pope could make history twice–being the first African-American State Senator elected in New Mexico and be a key vote in ensuring reproductive freedom.

 Ready to go?